 Courses in the HCI/UX Post Baccalaureate Certificate Program

-The three-course, 9-credit certificate in HCI/ UX program can be completed online or on campus, allowing students to become certified in the theory and practice of human-computer interaction and user experience principles.
+The four-course, 12-credit certificate in HCI/ UX program can be completed online or on campus, allowing students to become certified in the theory and practice of human-computer interaction and user experience principles.
 Students must complete the following required courses:

 - INFO 508 Information Innovation through Design Thinking: This introductory course provides an overview of basic phases of design processes for students in information disciplines.
 Design thinking is a way of engaging with the world that emphasizes creativity and constructive change; students will learn about techniques for several key design practices: empathizing with others, framing a problem, ideation, experimentation, and storytelling.
 By applying these techniques in a variety of contexts related to information, students will practice innovation in the information professions with an emphasis on understanding the social implications of potential innovations.